field05/PLB-EIA-Report/README.md

-EIA report for
+EIA report for Jelutong Landfill Rehabilitation and Reclamation (from landfill till Amway, in front of Karpal Singh Drive)

-Proposed Landfill Rehabilitation
+Project Title: Proposed Landfill Rehabilitation
 And Land Reclamation Works For
 Mixed Development At Seksyen 8,
 Bandar Jelutong, Daerah Timur